 NAS and Storage

-Not that having a NAS means you can cancel your cloud storage subscriptions: most NAS hit their limit at the 10TB mark and though you could set up some kind of networked RAID array for more space, it may be better to store your archives with any of our best cloud storage providers, instead.
+Not that having a NAS means you can cancel your cloud storage subscriptions: most NAS hit their limit at the 10TB mark and though you could set up some kind of networked RAID array for more space, it may be better to store your archives with any of our best cloud storage providers, instead (you can use our chart to compare online storage solutions).
 NAS are great for storing current projects that you need to access at the drop of a hat, older ones are probably better off stored in a cheaper location.

 Do note that the storage cap is one of the limitations of a NAS: if you have need of a huge amount of space you may want to consider setting up a file server instead (read our article on the best affordable servers for small businesses if you want to know more).
 Though file servers and NAS work in a very similar fashion, a server is far more powerful and will give you even greater control over what goes in and out.
 The cost, however, rises as well as not only will you need more specific hardware, you’ll need to pay someone to maintain it.